byuawsfhtl/HandwritingRecognition/README.md

                     Otherwise, the training set will be split using this parameter.
 * model_out: The path to store the trained model weights after training
 * model_in: The path to pre-trained model weights to be loaded before training begins
-* save_every: The frequency in epochs which the model weights will be saved during training
 * epochs: The number of epochs to train
 * batch_size: The number of images in a mini-batch
 * learning_rate: The learning rate the optimizer uses during training